27te/27te-web/README.md

-# 27te website
+# 27te

-This is a new portfolio minimalist style for me
+This website is the best new portfolio